BrunoZell/DeSciNet/targets/human-positioning/models/3-street-layout-snap/Model.md

-# Human Movement Model 1: Assumption of Normal Movement
+# Human Movement Model 3: Street Layout Snapping

-In this simple model, we assume that human movement follows a normal distribution centered around the latest measured value with a standard deviation that increases with the square root of the time difference.
-This means that short travels are more likely, and far travels in a short amount of time are less likely, but as time increases, larger changes become more probable.
+In this model, we assume that human movement is constrained by street layouts.
+Positions are snapped to the nearest street, and movement follows the street network.

 ## Structural Causal Model Specification